When we need to install a piece of software unattended, the first thing we need to do is to determine the

 Using a Startup Script can be a quick way to install something, because you can create a small script in

-Scripting Mode and compile to exe.
+the Script Editor and compile to exe.
 But eventually, this script would because big and hard to maintain,

 so the Deployment Wizard would be a better way to go in the longer run.